We’ve all seen the video of that snake nibbling on the piece of lettuce.

 When feeding a snake, we cannot separate ourselves from the harsh reality that meat comes from living beings.
 That’s true even if you feed it dead, frozen mice, instead of live ones.

 Feeding your snake is not cheap.
 Frozen mice or rats are more expensive than dog or cat food.
 Live prey cost much more still.
+Breeding your own rats is a bit cheaper, but much more of a hassle.

 The good news is that snakes don’t eat nearly as much as cats or dogs.